MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 ## Prerequisites

-To create actions for Power Automate for desktop the following are required:
+To create custom actions for Power Automate for desktop the following are required:
 - An IDE (Integrated Development Environment - e.g. Visual Studio 2022) you can write C# on.
 - Power Automate for desktop installed on your machine.
 - The Actions SDK which you can download through Visual Studio's package manager or nuget.org.